sous-chefs/kafka/README.md

 * only tested on Vagrant boxes.
 * intended to be used by wrapper cookbooks.

-## Status

-There has not been a proper release of this cookbook yet, so don't rely on the version specified in `metadata.rb` right now.
-I'd like to get support for `v0.8.1` of Kafka before actually making a proper release and then start following proper versioning.

 ## Requirements

 This cookbook does not depend on any specific cookbooks, but it requires that